OfficeDev/outlook-dev-docs/docs/rest/node-tutorial.md

 module.exports = router;
 ```

 Now let's add this file to the app's routes.
-Open the `./app.js` file and add the following line after the `var index = require('./routes/index');` line.
+Open the `./app.js` file and add the following line after the `var indexRouter = require('./routes/index');` line.

 ```js
 var authorize = require('./routes/authorize');
 ```

-Then add the following line after the `app.use('/', index);` line.
+Then add the following line after the `app.use('/', indexRouter);` line.

 ```js
 app.use('/authorize', authorize);